-The mission of the Program is to offer training and leadership developing to promising junior faculty, who are committed to finding solutions and supporting policy changes that address environmental, social, economic and health disparities across U.S. communities.
+To offer training and leadership developing to promising junior faculty, whose research is focused on/in vulnerable communities and are interested in how both environmental and social factors may combine to influence health, in order to find solutions and support policy changes that address environmental, social, economic and health disparities across U.S.

-The Program facilitates learning opportunities from recognized scientific leaders on conducting rigorous research on social and environmental factors that contribute to health disparities, providing mentorship and funding up to $240,000 over the course of a two to three and a half-year period.
+The Program fosters cross-disciplinary collaborations and encourages Fellows to work together on challenging environmental health issues best approached from multiple perspectives, and facilitates learning opportunities from recognized scientific leaders on conducting rigorous research on social and environmental factors that contribute to health disparities.
+The Fellowship provides mentorship and funding up to $240,000 over the course of three and a half-year period.

 - Up to $40,000 ( for 30% salary support and workshop travel ) in year 1